How not to do your Prenup

 This doesn’t have to be you!
 This is why we made the Prenups with Heart Guide.
 We want to give you the information and tools to go into the Prenup process prepared – to save money and headaches.
 Prenups easily cost between $7k and $12k, with many costing more.
 With average California attorneys fees being $300-$500/hour and you both needing separate attorneys, doing a few hours of prep can quickly save you both thousands.

-Another approach that is getting more common, but is very risky: The promise of “cheap and fast:” a promise of all you need to do is fill in a simple questionnaire, do a short consult, and your prenup will be done.
-This is very risky!
+Another approach that is getting more common, but is very risky: The promise of “cheap and fast.”
+Some professionals suggest that all you need to do is fill in a simple questionnaire, do a short consult, and your prenup will be done.
+We caution you that this approach is very risky!
 Whether or not your prenup will be upheld depends on many factors, a key one being on how engaged and thoughtful you both were in the process, and how much the prenup fits your particular lives.

 Unless both you and your fiancée are fully engaged in the process, and both you and your fiancée had attorneys in a meaningful way, and you have a draft that takes both of your particular circumstances into consideration, you risk having an expensive piece of paper whose usefulness and enforceability is questionable.